k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/02_fabric_environments.md

 Note that:
 - All connection methods and protocols must be identical to those defined in the Production environment.
-- All access to servers described above should be limited to the QA team only.
+- All access to servers described above should be limited to the QA team members only.
 - The connection method and protocol must be the same as those in Production.
 - This environment should be sufficiently strong to be able to run load testing.